Discover what Spaniards already know about making the most of the cooler months with this guide to winter in Spain.

 Barcelona

 Barcelona is one of Spain’s most popular destinations, even in the winter.
-But at this time of year, the streets of the Old Jewish Quarter are less crowded, and La Sagrada Familia itself becomes more accessible to tourists who are in a hurry.
+But at this time of year, the streets of the Old Jewish Quarter are less crowded, and the markets becomes more accessible to tourists without annoying locals.

 Take a full day to discover Gaudi’s buildings, from La Pedrera to Park Guell, while trying to figure out his unique vision.
 It is easier to connect to art and architecture masterpieces when there are only three other people in the room.